oalfrix/Js/README.md

                 eg
                     let studentNames = ['James', 'Mary', 'Tom']
                     console.log(studentNames[1])
-            - The types of objects in an array are dynamic(they can change) and ca
+            - The types of objects in an array are dynamic(they can change)
             - Different data type can be stored in an array
             - Square Brackets Represent an Empty Array

 # Concatenation